jaspervdj/turnstyle/README.md

-Turnstyle is an [esoteric programming language] loosely inspired by [Piet].
+Turnstyle is a graphical [esoteric programming language] loosely inspired by [Piet].
+Both encode programs as images, however, the similarities end at the syntax level.

-However, where Piet leans towards a stack machine, Turnstyle takes inspiration from the (untyped) [Lambda calculus] instead.
+Where Piet is really a stack machine in disguise, Turnstyle is an encoding of the (untyped) [Lambda calculus].
+This allows for building more reusable images at a higher level of abstraction, while still keeping the specification small, making it relatively easy to develop new interpreters.

 This repository contains [the language specification](spec/) and a reference implementation.